bevyengine/bevy-website/content/learn/book/plugin-development/_index.md

 |[![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-main-lightblue)](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking)|I intend to track main as much as I can|`[![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-main-lightblue)](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking)`|
 |[![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue)](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking)|I will only follow released Bevy versions|`[![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue)](https://github.com/bevyengine/bevy/blob/main/docs/plugins_guidelines.md#main-branch-tracking)`|

-## Licensing

-Bevy is dual licensed under [MIT or Apache 2.0](https://www.rust-lang.org/policies/licenses), at your option.
-Most other Rust projects (including Rust itself) also use this dual-license approach.
-MIT-only is very popular and you might be tempted to just use that (Bevy also used to be MIT-only), but there are [very good reasons](https://github.com/bevyengine/bevy/issues/2373) to include both licenses.
-We highly recommend using the dual MIT / Apache 2.0 license. for your Bevy Plugins and crates:

-- Including the Apache 2.0 license option significantly reduces the difficulty and boilerplate of proper license compliance in published games because you only need to include one copy of the Apache 2.0 license.
-- Provides maximum compatibility with Bevy and Rust, making it easier to upstream your changes.

-## Small Crate Size

-To avoid long build times in your plugin and in projects using it, you should aim for a small crate size:

-- Disable Bevy features that you don't use:
-  - Features are additive => Bevy features enabled in your plugin cannot be disabled by someone using your plugin
-  - You can find Bevy's features [here](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md).
-- Avoid large dependencies.
-- Put optional functionality and dependencies behind a feature.

 ## Documentation and Examples

 Documentation and examples are very useful for a crate.